MillerLab-UCDavis/Voxit/README.md

 https://github.com/dpwe/SAcC \
 For convenience, put it in the same "vocalcode" folder as WORLD.

-3) Download from this Vocal_Analysis_Tools repo the two directories:\
-codeToReplaceInEllisPitchTracker\
-codeVocalAnalyses\
-For convenience, put them in the same "vocalcode" folder as WORLD and SAcC

 3) Download from the Vocal_Analysis_Tools repo the two directories:\
 codeToReplaceInEllisPitchTracker\
 codeVocalAnalyses\